LEAF-HQ/LEAF/docs/quickstart.md

 ## Prerequisites

 This guide assumes you have just installed LEAF and created a fresh analysis following the instructions in the [installation guide](installation.md).

+!!! note
     For this guide, we will assume the new analysis was named `MyAnalysis`.
-If you chose a different name, please adjust your commands accordingly.
-Note that you will not need to modify code, but only the commands to be executed.
+If you chose a different name, please adjust all the commands below accordingly.
+You will not need to modify any code, but only the commands to be executed

 If you have not yet set up your own analysis, either complete the installation and setup of a new analysis first, or make sure to adjust the commands and file contents shown below to your structure.

 ## Event selection and histogram production